'It's Disconcerting': Sacramento County Supervisors Walk Out Of Board Meeting After Heated Exchange Over Mask-Wearing

 The heated exchange led to raised voices between Kennedy and members in the audience, even as the state is just days away from seeing fewer masks anyway as it reopens.

 “People are going to judge me how they’re going to judge me.
 I did what I felt was right.
-I followed my conscience and made what I thought was a principled decision,” Kennedy told CBS13.MORE NEWS: 25 Years Later: Kristin Smart's Family Finds Hope, Healing Through Scholarship Program
+I followed my conscience and made what I thought was a principled decision,” Kennedy told CBS13.MORE NEWS: Davis Pastor Says Church's Message On Pride That Drew Anger Was Misinterpreted

 Although Kennedy and Serna opted to finish out the rest of the board meeting virtually from their offices, they did continue voting on issues.